hweifluids/Py3DFTLE-Doc/_sources/9_references.rst.txt

 .. .. rubric:: References

 ..
-[Basse] Basse, N.T.
+[1] Basse, N.T.
 "Turbulence Intensity and the Friction Factor for Smooth- and Rough-Wall Pipe Flows,"
     *Fluids* **2** (2017)

 ..
 [Kalitzin] Kalitzin, G., Gould, A.R.B, and Benton, J.J.